Zog I

-Zog I (born Ahmed Muhtar Bey Zogolli; 8 October 1895 – 9 April 1961) was the leader of Albania from 1922 to 1939.
-At age 27, he first served as Albania's youngest ever Prime Minister (1922–1924), then as president (1925–1928), and finally as King (1928–1939).
+Zog I (born Ahmed Muhtar Bey Zogolli; 8 October 1895 – 9 April 1961) was an Albanian statesman and aristocrat who served as the leader of Albania from 1922 to 1939.
+At age 27, he first served as Albania's youngest ever prime minister (1922–1924), then as president (1925–1928), and finally as king (1928–1939).

-Born to an aristocratic beylik family in Ottoman Albania, Zogolli was active in Albanian politics from a young age and fought on the side of Austria-Hungary during the First World War.
-In 1922, he adopted the name Ahmed Zogu.
-He held various ministerial posts in the Albanian government before being driven into exile in June 1924, but returned later in the year with Yugoslav and White Russian military support and was subsequently elected prime minister.
-Zogu was elected president in January 1925 and vested with dictatorial powers, with which he enacted major domestic reforms, suppressed civil liberties, and struck an alliance with Benito Mussolini's Fascist Italy.
-In September 1928, Albania was proclaimed a monarchy and he acceded to the throne as Zog I, King of the Albanians.
-He married Geraldine Apponyi de Nagy-Appony in 1938, and their only child, Leka, was born a year later.
+Born to an aristocratic beylical family in Ottoman Albania, Zogolli was active in Albanian politics from a young age and fought for Austria-Hungary in World War I. In 1922, he adopted the surname Zogu.
+He held various ministerial posts in the Albanian government before being driven into exile in June 1924, but returned later that year with Yugoslav and White Russian military support and was elected prime minister.
+He was elected president in January 1925 and vested with dictatorial powers, with which he enacted major domestic reforms, suppressed civil liberties, and struck an alliance with Benito Mussolini's Fascist Italy.
+In 1928, he proclaimed Albania a monarchy and acceded to the throne as Zog I. He married Geraldine Apponyi de Nagy-Appony in 1938, and their only child, Leka, was born a year later.

 Albania fell further under Italian influence during Zog's reign, and by the end of the 1930s the country had become almost fully dependent on Italy despite Zog's resistance.
 In April 1939, Italy invaded Albania and the country was rapidly overrun.
-Mussolini declared Albania an Italian protectorate under King Victor Emmanuel III, forcing Zog into exile.
-He lived in England during the Second World War but was barred from returning to Albania by the anti-monarchist government led by Enver Hoxha.
+Mussolini declared Albania an Italian protectorate under King Victor Emmanuel III, forcing Zog into an exile from which he never returned.
+He lived in England during World War II.
+After Albania was liberated in 1944, he was barred from ever returning to the country by the new, Communist-dominated government of Enver Hoxha.
+He was formally dethroned in 1946.
 Zog spent the rest of his life in France and died in April 1961 at the age of 65.
 His remains were buried at the Thiais Cemetery near Paris, before being transferred to the royal mausoleum in Tirana in 2012.